 Students who have completed the pre-professional program with the required grades, but are denied admission, may re-apply in a later semester.

-After admission to the professional program, students are expected to attain “C” or better grades in each of the professional program courses taken, and to receive a “Cr” grade in CIS 018 each Fall and Spring semester they remain in the program.
+After admission to the professional program, students are expected to attain “C” or better grades in each of the professional program courses taken, and to receive a “Cr” grade in either CIS 018 or CIS 118 each Fall and Spring semester they remain in the program.
 Specifically, students will be subject to the following academic standards that are more stringent than those for the University.

 - Warning of unsatisfactory progress

 Regardless of the overall GPA, a student with any “D” or “F” grade in any professional program course will receive a “Warning of Unsatisfactory Progress.”
-Additionally, any student who fails to receive a grade of “Cr” in CIS 018 in any Fall or Spring semester will receive a “Warning of Unsatisfactory Progress.”
 This warning will remain in effect for the remainder of their stay in the professional program.

 - Dismissal from the Program

-If a student has received a warning of unsatisfactory progress, then subsequently receives a “D” or “F” grade in any professional program course, or fails to receive a grade of “Cr” in CIS 018 in any Fall or Spring semester, that student will be dismissed from the professional program, and will be ineligible to enroll in any professional program courses (though students who transfer to either Computer Engineering or Biomedical Engineering will be allowed to enroll in certain courses, as outlined above).
+If a student has received a warning of unsatisfactory progress, then subsequently receives a “D” or “F” grade in any professional program course, that student will be dismissed from the professional program, and will be ineligible to enroll in any professional program courses (though students who transfer to either Computer Engineering or Biomedical Engineering will be allowed to enroll in certain courses, as outlined above).

 A student who has been dismissed from the professional program may petition to be readmitted to the program, provided at least one year has elapsed from the conclusion of the last semester that the student was in the program to the beginning of the semester for which the student is seeking admission.
 The petition must include a justification of the student’s preparedness to complete the program.
 This petition must be submitted to the Computer Science Department by the eighth week of the Fall or Spring semester preceding the semester for which the student seeks readmission.
 The student will be interviewed by the Curriculum Committee, who will then make a decision in time for the student to pre-enroll.
 All readmitted students will remain on warning of unsatisfactory progress for the remainder of their stay in the professional program.